What Actually Happens During an IVF Cycle

 On retrieval day, your eggs get fertilized — either the traditional way or via ICSI (where a single sperm is injected directly into each egg).
 The next morning, you'll get your fertilization report.
 Then your embryos grow in the lab for 5–7 days to reach the blastocyst stage.
 The embryology team gives you daily updates, which can be nerve-wracking.
 If you're doing PGT, embryos get biopsied around day 5–6 and frozen while results come back.

-Week 7–8: Embryo Transfer
+Week 7–8: Embryo Transfer (Fresh or Frozen)

 For a fresh transfer, this happens about 5 days after retrieval.
 It's quick (5–10 minutes), painless, and doesn't need sedation — a thin catheter guided by ultrasound places the embryo into your uterus.
-If you're doing a frozen transfer (freeze-all or PGT cycle), the transfer happens in a later cycle after your uterine lining is prepped with estrogen and progesterone.

 The Two-Week Wait